Cosmic distance ladder: Astronomical unit

-Kepler's laws provide precise ratios of the sizes of the orbits of objects orbiting the Sun, but provide no measurement of the overall scale of the orbit system.
+Kepler's laws provide precise ratios of the orbit sizes of objects orbiting the Sun, but provide no measurement of the overall scale of the orbit system.
 Radar is used to measure the distance between the orbits of the Earth and of a second body.
 From that measurement and the ratio of the two orbit sizes, the size of Earth's orbit is calculated.
 The Earth's orbit is known with an absolute precision of a few meters and a relative precision of a few parts in 100 billion (1×10^-11).

 Historically, observations of Venus transits were crucial in determining the AU; in the first half of the 20th century, observations of asteroids were also important.
 Presently the orbit of Earth is determined with high precision using radar measurements of distances to Venus and other nearby planets and asteroids, and by tracking interplanetary spacecraft in their orbits around the Sun through the Solar System.